jesusgn90/elk-service-crawler/README.md

 ## Be aware of the next points

 - Scanning the entire Internet is bad.
 For one thing, parts of the Internet react badly to being scanned.
 For another thing, some sites track scans and add you to a ban list, which will get you firewalled from useful parts of the Internet.
-- Respect data from exposed servers, do not use it for your own profit a don't reveal secrets.
+- Respect data from exposed servers, do not use it for your profit a don't reveal secrets.
-- This repository has educational purposes only and I'm not responsible of any damage or any other kind of responsability related to its usage.
+- This repository has educational purposes only and I'm not responsible for any damage or any other kind of responsibility related to its usage.

 ## Contributing